Controlling the dispersion of longitudinal waves via the affine deformation of the interlaced wire medium: Conclusion

 \section{Conclusion}

-In this work, we have considered the deformations of a metamaterial consisting of two independent metal networks.
-It was shown that the described type of deformations leads to a theoretically predictable shift of the points where isofrequency surfaces are born.
-Isofrequency surfaces have an analytically predictable shape of ellipsoids, the dimensions of the semi-axes of which change monotonically with a change in the deformation angle $\theta$ and become equal to each other for the original interlaced wire metamaterial.
-At the same time the low-frequency mode polarisation remain unchanged during the deformation and stays longitudinal \cite{silveirinha2017lighttun, sakhno2021longitudinal}.
+In this study, we considered the deformations of a metamaterial consisting of two independent metal meshes.
+We showed that the type of deformations described results in a theoretically predictable shift of the points where isofrequency surfaces are born.
+Isofrequency surfaces have an analytically predictable shape of ellipsoids, the dimensions of their semi-axes changing monotonically with a change in the deformation angle $\theta$ and becoming identical for the original interlaced wire metamaterial.
+On the other hand, the low-frequency mode polarisation stays unchanged during the deformation and remains longitudinal.